Delete Junk Files with command lines on Windows 10

 Select the Monthly option.

 • Quick note: Task Scheduler lets you choose from different triggers, including a specific date, during startup, or when a user logs in to the computer.
-In this example, we will select the option to run a task every month, but you may need to configure additional parameters depending on your selection.
+In this example, I will select the option to run a task every month, but you may need to configure additional parameters depending on your selection.

 Click the Next button.